REMnux/salt-states/README.md

 # REMnux Salt States

-This repository contains the Salt State files for the [REMnux](https://REMnux.org) distro.
+This repository contains the SaltStack state files for the [REMnux](https://REMnux.org) distro.

 These files are used by the REMnux installer.
 In most cases, you shouldn't need to use them directly.